High-intensity Voronoi percolation on manifolds: Introduction

 As mentioned above, it is reasonable to expect that $p_c(\R^d)<1/2$ for $d\geq3$ -- by the asymptotics obtained in \cite{BBQ05}, this is known at least for large enough dimensions.
 Theorem~\ref{thm:main} would then imply, in particular, that the inequality \eqref{eq:p_u leq 1-p_c} is strict for large enough $\lambda$ if $M$ has dimension $d\geq3$.
+For symmetric spaces of connected semisimple Lie groups of higher rank with property (T), it is shown in \cite[Theorem 1.1]{GR25} that $p_u(M,\lambda)\to0$ as $\lambda\to0$, so \eqref{eq:p_u leq 1-p_c} is also strict in this regime.
 On the other hand, \eqref{eq:p_u leq 1-p_c} is an equality for both two-dimensional manifolds $\R^2$ and $\H^2$ by \eqref{eq:p_c=1/2} and \eqref{eq:H^2_pu=1-pc}.
 The following question seems natural to us.

 \begin{question} For simply connected, one-ended, homogeneous Riemannian manifolds of dimension $d\geq3$, is \eqref{eq:p_u leq 1-p_c} always strict? \end{question}

 Next, we discuss the problem of existence of a non-uniqueness phase.
 For a transitive graph $G$, it is well known that $p_c(G)=p_u(G)$ if $G$ is amenable, see, e.g., \cite[Theorem 7.6]{LP16}.
 The famous \cite[Conjecture 6]{BS96} states that the converse is true, i.e., if $G$ is a transitive non-amenable graph, then $p_c(G)<p_u(G)$ -- see ~\cite{PS00,Hut19,Hut20} for some results in this direction, and \cite{Tyk07,Dic24} for related works in the continuum setting.
 We remark that this conjecture is not true in the context of unimodular random graphs, see \cite{MR3880008}.
 Below, $h(M)$ denotes the Cheeger constant of $M$ (see, e.g., \cite[p.~361]{Chavel} for a definition).